swarupmishal/mishal_swarup_spring2017/final/readme.md

 - Click Download and click then Download As CSV
 - Store the downloaded csv file inside data raw_data folder and then run the .ipynb files

-# How is the Data stored
+# How is the Data stored?
 The Data is stored as CSV file.
 The downloaded file should be stored inside the folder raw_data which we can find under data folder.
 The  downloaded file is read using Python

 # Individual Analysis and its Inference